Indigo Books and Music: Charitable activities

+Rakuten Kobo

-Kobo Inc., an e-reader platform and manufacturer, was founded and spun off of Indigo in November 2009.
+Rakuten Kobo, an e-reader platform and manufacturer, was founded and spun off of Indigo in November 2009.
 By August 2011, the Kobo e-reading platform had become the dominant player in Canada, with research firm Ipsos Reid estimating that it represented 36% of the Canadian market as of that date.

-In November 2011, Japanese ecommerce company Rakuten purchased the company for US$315 million in cash.
+In November 2011, Japanese e-commerce company Rakuten purchased the company for US$315 million in cash.
 Around 58% of Kobo was owned by Indigo at the time of the purchase.

 Employee programs

-Indigo was listed as one of Canada's Top 20 Employer Brands in the 2018 survey by Randstad Holding.
+Indigo was listed as one of Canada's Top 20 Employer Brands in the 2018 survey by Randstad NV.
 This is due in part to staff rewards program which includes benefits eligibility for both full-time and part-time employees.
 Indigo also offers a company-matched RRSP program and yearly employee scholarships.

 Criticism and controversies

+Charity scandal

+CBC Marketplace showed that Indigo is doubly profiting from its own charity "Love of Reading Foundation": the charity forced schools to buy books only from Indigo at full retail price.
+Other vendors usually sell to charities at wholesale price.
+Then, the charity used the profits to get charity tax refund for the donation to its own charity.
+Based on data provided by the CBC documentary, the profits obtained is almost equal to the charity it gives if the tax refunds is taken into account.

 Product removal

 In 2001, Indigo removed Adolf Hitler's Mein Kampf from the shelves.
 In 2006, Indigo decided not to sell the June issue of Harper's Magazine, which reprinted the controversial cartoons of the Muslim prophet Muhammad that had led to violent demonstrations around the world.
 Indigo also did not distribute the issue of Western Standard which reprinted and discussed those same cartoons.
 The company has also reportedly refused to stock several titles by David Icke, and firearms magazines.